-- Johnson County Wastewater operates a total treatment capacity of nearly 64 million gallons per day.
+- Johnson County Wastewater's permitted treatment capacity in 2016 was approximately 65 million gallons per day.

-- Johnson County Wastewater processed an average of 18.5 billion gallons of wastewater in 2015, equivalent to filling Kansas City’s Sprint Center more than 87 times.
+- Johnson County Wastewater processed 17.88 billion gallons of wastewater in 2016, equivalent to filling Kansas City’s Sprint Center more than 84 times.

-- In 2015, Johnson County Wastewater had a 99.89 percent compliance rate with regard to Nattional Pollutant Discharge Elimination System (NPDES) limits.
-Of a possible 2,724 violations, the department recorded only three violations for the year.
+- In 2016, Johnson County Wastewater had a 99.97 percent compliance rate with regard to National Pollutant Discharge Elimination System (NPDES) limits.
+Of a possible 2,994 violations, the department recorded only ONE violation for the year.

 - 113 industrial accounts (0.08 percent)

-- Johnson County Wastewater is big business with the replacement value of more than 5,600 aboveground assets, including six major treatment plants and 31 pump stations.
-Underground assets include more than 2,250 miles of sewer line, including approximately 58,000 manholes, approximately, 24 miles of active low-pressure sewers, and 42 miles of active force mains.
+- Johnson County Wastewater is big business with more than 5,600 aboveground assets, including six major treatment plants and 31 pump stations.
+Underground assets include more than 2,260 miles of sewer line, including approximately 58,000 manholes, approximately 24 miles of active low-pressure sewers, and 42 miles of active force mains.
 The estimated replacement value of the entire system is more than $2 billion.
 The miles of sewer lines would span the distance between Johnson County's Administration Building in Olathe to New York City and back.